 - If you exceed the agreed mileage, you’ll have to pay a penalty for this extra mileage at the end of the agreement.

-- If you plan on taking your car abroad, you may need to get written permission from the finance company each time you do so and there may also be a charge.
+- If you plan on taking your car abroad, you might need to get written permission from the finance company each time you do so and there might also be a charge.